Skip to main content

 You can edit the code directly in the editor.
 Use Cmd+S (or select Save) to save your changes.
 An asterisk on a file tab indicates unsaved changes.
 Use the undo and redo buttons in the toolbar to manage edits.

-Right-clicking a file or folder in the file tree gives you additional options: Rename, New File, New Folder, Copy Path, and Delete File.
+Select the three-dot menu on a file or folder in the file tree to access additional options: Rename, New File, New Folder, Copy Path, and Delete File.

 Editing the code